brynne8/mwtest/README.md

 - The DYK update code has to run by an admin account (as T:Dyk is cascade protected)

 ## linky
 This is a Lua version of linky for QQ using [CoolQ Socket API](https://github.com/mrhso/cqsocketapi).
 CoolQ and your client communicates using UDP sockets.
-Timerwheel is used for sending ClientHello every 5 seconds.
+Timerwheel is used for sending ClientHello every 5 minutes.
 Lua-iconv is used for encoding and decoding between GB18030 and UTF-8.